 - It has not been proven that lighting a chicken coop will shorten your hen’s life.
-Many experts site this as a reason not to light the coop, but so far, there has been no studies that definitively prove that lighting your coop shortens a chickens lifespan.
+Many experts cite this as a reason not to light the coop, but so far, there have been no studies that definitively prove that lighting your coop shortens a chicken’s lifespan.

 - Do NOT use a heat lamp!
 They are HUGE fire hazards.
 You can read more about why I don’t like heat lamps and what to use instead in my post about raising chicks safely.